 Stables Restaurant, Tenby

 A good hearty meal is everything after a long day out on the trail.
 Stables Restaurant in Tenby is a great choice if you are looking for a sit-down lunch or dinner when you are visiting Tenby.
 All the British standards are represented alongside a handful of Welsh delicacies.
 Most meals are sourced from local ingredients too!
 Book ahead during peak periods to avoid missing out.
+Take a look at our guide to Tenby restaurants for even more mouth-watering foodie inspiration.

 The Harbourmaster, Milford Haven